LumoSQL/lumosql/CODE-OF-CONDUCT.md

 **This file exists because the LumoSQL Project needed it, less than one year after starting.
 We take it seriously.
-Now we have the 2020 pandemic and most of us are feeling a bit fragile... adding a bit of kindness helps too.**
+Now we have the 2020 pandemic and most of us are feeling a bit fragile... a bit of kindness helps too.**

 The LumoSQL Project welcomes contributions from everyone who shares [the LumoSQL Project Goals][https://lumosql.org/src/lumodoc/doc/trunk/doc/lumo-project-aims.md]